 Even before I joined Law School, I dreamt of doing an MBA post Law.
 I have always been fascinated by Business and the art of minting money.

-I have always been of the school of thought that being a student of a National Law University, the major take away after 5 years should not merely be the knowledge of law, but the Legal skills that one acquires in the process of the study and interpretation of law, mooting, interning, debating, writing research papers and other activities that a law student takes up.
-I have never supported the conventional view of practicing law after studying law.
+I have always been of the school of thought that being a student of a National Law University, the major take away after five years should not merely be the knowledge of law, but the legal skills that one acquires in the process of the study and interpretation of law, mooting, interning, debating, writing research papers and other activities that a law student takes up.
+I have never supported the conventional view of practising law after studying law.
 There are a plethora of avenues out there, awaiting to be exploited.
-I always wanted to use my acquired legal skills in a Business Environment, my long term aim being to become an entrepreneur.
-I think law gives you the edge of knowing the regulatory framework well enough, understanding the compliances and understanding the statutory and other measures required and applying them to run a Business.
+I always wanted to use my acquired legal skills in a business environment, my long term aim being to become an entrepreneur.
+I think law gives you the edge of knowing the regulatory framework well enough, understanding the compliances and understanding the statutory and other measures required and applying them to run a business.
 I believe people working in organizations in the top positions ought to have a decent understanding of the law, in order to manage business in their top capacity.
 Discovering a new avenue was my primary motivation in this journey.

 Why did you choose ISB over IIMs?